11/17/21

 EstĂĄs celoso cariño?

-Lo tienes, bebé.
+lo tienes, bebé.

-Then in 1947, The New Yorker published his story, The Enormous Radio, and it got raves from reviewers.
+Then in 1947, The New Yorker published his story, The Enormous Radio, it got raves from reviewers.

-As he continued to write each short story eclipsed the last.
+Each story eclipsed the last.
 Then in 1951, Cheever was made a Guggenheim Fellow.

 By 1964, he was on the cover of Time Magazine, a world-renowned author.